Jeremy Modkins

 Jeremy Modkins (born May 18, 1982) is an American football coach and former player.
-He is currently the Cornerbacks Coach at TCU, his alma mater.
+He is the cornerbacks coach for Rice University, a position he has held since 2023.

 Early life

 Modkins was born and raised in Marlin, Texas, where he played quarterback at Marlin High School, from which he graduated in 2001.

 Playing career

 After enrolling at Texas Christian University in 2001, Modkins redshirted in his first season on campus.
 He then became a four-year letterman for the Horned Frogs, starting 35 games at safety in his career that included helping lead TCU to two conference titles, one in Conference USA (2002) and the other in the Mountain West Conference (2005).
 As a senior, Modkins tallied 67 tackles and three interceptions to earn 2nd team All-MWC and team Defensive MVP honors.
-His final collegiate game came in a 27-24 victory over Iowa State in the 2005 Houston Bowl, a week after he graduated from TCU with a degree in communications.
+His final collegiate game came in a 27–24 victory over Iowa State in the 2005 Houston Bowl, a week after he graduated from TCU with a degree in communications.

-After going undrafted in the 2006 NFL Draft, Modkins spent time on the roster of both the Cleveland Browns and Green Bay Packers.
+After going undrafted in the 2006 NFL draft, Modkins spent time on the roster of both the Cleveland Browns and Green Bay Packers.